 NEIL K. HENDERSON (author of An English Summer in Scotland & Other Unlikely Events)

 Knightswood, Glasgow, Scotland

 GHOST DANCE by Rod Marsden, ISBN 978-0-9826795-2-4 Night to Dawn Books, P.O.
 Box 643, Abington, PA 19001, USA (www.bloodredshadow.com)

 The second novel in Rod Marsden’s Australia-based vampire series sees his “Secret Compass” organization once more at odds with the forces of the undead, and once again the battle is not so simple as straightforward good-versus-evil.
 Petra, the chief vampire involved, is a more sympathetic character than her “all-vampires-must-die (again)” antagonists.
-And going by David L. Transue’s gorgeous full-colour cover, a damn sight better looking, too like a young Joanna Lumley in pre-blonde days.
+And going by David L. Transue’s gorgeous full-color cover, a damn sight better looking, too like a young Joanna Lumley in pre-blonde days.
 Petra was a Vamp in her pre-vampire days, and is still a bit of a swinger in 1975, the setting of the tale.
 She might be a threat to the well-being of humanity (though she tries not to kill when she feeds), but you can’t help liking her.

 But there’s more to it than that.
 Vampires there are, and other wandering spirits, but just to up the ante, there’s now a twenty-one year old newly-turned lycanthrope, Frank, and a warlock, Hercule Morgan, needing vampire and werewolf blood for his experiment to reduce world population (not in the nicest way).
 Just to speed things along he has a golem slave made from clay with ruby eyes.
 This Hercule’s little grey cells are more than a little deranged.